Skip to main content

 Mortgage Holders

-Best pick: Mapfre or Generali with decreasing term life matching your mortgage balance.
+Best pick: Caser with decreasing term life matching your mortgage balance.
 Coverage should equal outstanding mortgage plus 6 to 12 months of expenses.

 Typical cost: 8 to 18 euros per month for a 200,000 euro mortgage, age 35-45.